neondatabase/website/content/docs/functions/trim.md

 updatedOn: '2024-06-15T08:30:00.000Z'
 ---

-The `trim()` function in Postgres is used to remove the specified characters from the beginning and/or end of a string.
+The Postgres `trim()` function removes the specified characters from the beginning and/or end of a string.

-This function is commonly used in data preprocessing tasks, such as cleaning user input before storing it in a database, or standardizing data for comparison or analysis.
+This function is commonly used in data preprocessing tasks, such as cleaning user input before storing it in a database or standardizing data for comparison or analysis.
 For example, you might use it to remove extra spaces from product names or to standardize phone numbers by removing surrounding parentheses.

 <CTA />